Skip to main content

 she/her

-I am an artist, photographer, and Senior Lecturer in Photography.
+I am an artist, researcher and Senior Lecturer in Photography.
 I work with analogue and digital photography, eco-printing, moving image, creative writing, and archives.
-I have exhibited my work both nationally and internationally, including exhibitions at Street Level Photoworks Gallery, Glasgow, Impressions Gallery, Bradford, and The Palacio des Artes, Porto.
+I have exhibited my work both nationally and internationally, including exhibitions at Northern Gallery for Contemporary Art, Sunderland, Street Level Photoworks Gallery, Glasgow, Impressions Gallery, Bradford, and The Palacio des Artes, Porto.

 My publications include ‘Villa Mona – A Proper Kind of House’ Trace Editions, 2006, ‘Field Study 7 Residence Astral’ PARC, 2009 and 'Growing Up in the New Age', Daylight NYC, 2013.

-I am currently undertaking a practice-based PhD funded by Northern Bridge Doctoral Training Partnership (AHRC) Time, Image, Archive: Visualising gardening communities through auto-ethnographic photographic practice(opens in new tab).
+I have recently completed a PhD funded by Northern Bridge Doctoral Training Partnership (AHRC) Time, Image, Archive: Visualising gardening communities through auto-ethnographic photographic practice(opens in new tab).